computations/SunStar/doc/writeup.md

 A useful bit of notation for a pair of taxa with the same parent is a _cherry_.
-Its called that because its a looks like a pair of cherries hanging of the stem cherry.
-There is an example of a cherry in figure \ref{fig:cherry}
+Its called that because its a looks like a pair of cherries hanging of the stem cherry off a common stem.
+There is an example of a cherry in figure
+\ref{fig:cherry}

 ![Example of a cherry](./figs/cherry_fig.pdf){#fig:cherry}

-An _ultrametric_ tree is a tree where all the distance from the root vertex to the leaves are the same.
+An _ultrametric_ tree is a tree where all the distances from the root vertex to the leaves are the same.

 A _distance table_ for a specices or gene tree is a table relating the